Pariah Spaces: Brazilian Favelas and US Public Housing Projects

 In-person

-This event will take place in-person at Room 208N, North House, 1 Devonshire Place, Toronto, ON, M5S 3K7
+This event was held at 1 Devonshire Place, Toronto, ON, M5S 3K7

-This presentation argues that a transnational approach to explore what Professor Purdy call “pariah spaces” offers a fresh and exciting perspective to understand several key aspects of the shared histories of urban social inequality and territorial stigmatization in the Americas.
-Dealing specifically with two examples – North American public housing projects and Brazilian favelas – Purdy offer ample evidence that external representations of such spaces share wider cultural and social meanings in state, media and public discourse throughout the Americas: the “marginal” spaces of North and South American cities are not solely seen as areas of poverty; they are regarded as sites of socially and culturally disorganized populations characterized by dangerous social pathologies.
+This presentation argued that a transnational approach to explore what Professor Purdy call “pariah spaces” offers a fresh and exciting perspective to understand several key aspects of the shared histories of urban social inequality and territorial stigmatization in the Americas.
+Dealing specifically with two examples – North American public housing projects and Brazilian favelas – Purdy offered ample evidence that external representations of such spaces share wider cultural and social meanings in state, media and public discourse throughout the Americas: the “marginal” spaces of North and South American cities are not solely seen as areas of poverty; they are regarded as sites of socially and culturally disorganized populations characterized by dangerous social pathologies.
 Marginality is thus simultaneously a representation/identity and a structure/place.
 However, there are limits to the ability of transnational perspectives to adequately analyze all aspects of the history and experiences of favelas and public housing developments, especially concerning political economy and larger questions of state organization and practices.
-Purdy thus concludes that we still need more local, regional, national and comparative research on such phenomena as well as transnational approaches.
+Purdy thus concluded that we still need more local, regional, national and comparative research on such phenomena as well as transnational approaches.

 About the Speakers: